 For this purpose, tapir provides optional logging.
-The logging options (and messages) can be customised by changing the default LogRequestHandling class, which is part of server options.
+The logging options (and messages) can be customised by changing the default LoggingOptions class, which is part of server options.

-The following can be customised:
+The following can be logged:

-- 1. logWhenHandled: when a request is handled by an endpoint, or when the inputs can't be decoded, and the decode failure maps to a response (default: true, DEBUG log) - 2. logAllDecodeFailures: when the inputs can't be decoded, and the decode failure doesn't map to a response (the next endpoint will be tried; default: false, DEBUG log) - 3. logLogicExceptions: when there's an exception during evaluation of the server logic (default: true, ERROR log)
+- 1. DEBUG-log, when a request is handled by an endpoint, or when the inputs can't be decoded, and the decode failure maps to a response - 2.
+DEBUG-log, when the inputs can't be decoded, and the decode failure doesn't map to a response (the next endpoint will be tried) - 3.
+ERROR-log, when there's an exception during evaluation of the server logic

-Logging all decode failures (2) might be helpful when debugging, but can also produce a large amount of logs, hence it's disabled by default.
+By default, logs of type (1) and (3) are logged.
+Logging all decode failures (2) might be helpful when debugging, but can also produce a large amount of logs.